Daniel-Jamil/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 - VMware vSphere → OCI Native Compute Instances: VMware VMs are replatformed onto OCI Compute through VM format conversion and infrastructure adaptation.
 Tooling such as Oracle Cloud Migrations (OCM) and RackWare supports discovery, replication, and deployment into OCI-native environments.

 - Microsoft Hyper-V / KVM → OCI Native Compute Instances: Cross-hypervisor migration requiring VM format conversion and redeployment into OCI Compute.
-This path supports modernization and platform consolidation using tools such as RackWare or HCX Enterprise (OSAM).
+This path supports modernization and platform consolidation using tools such as RackWare.

 - Microsoft Hyper-V / KVM → Oracle Cloud VMware Solution (OCVS): Consolidates non-VMware workloads into a VMware SDDC on OCI.
-Cross-platform migration tooling preserves VM configurations while enabling VMware-based operational standardization.
+Cross-platform migration tooling such as HCX OSAM or Rackware preserves VM configurations while enabling VMware-based operational standardization.

 - Physical x86 Servers → OCI Native Compute or OCVS Bare-metal workloads are migrated directly to OCI, either into OCI Compute or virtualized within OCVS.
 OS-level replication tools such as RackWare enable smooth transition for legacy and modernization-driven workloads.